Water issues in developing countries: Water pollution

 Child standing next to a well pump in a Bangladeshi Village.
 Many such wells have naturally high levels of arsenic.

 However, gaps in wastewater treatment (the amount of wastewater to be treated is greater than the amount that is actually treated) represent the most significant contribution to water pollution and water quality deterioration.
 In the majority of the developing world, most of the collected wastewater is returned to surface waters directly without treatment, reducing the water's quality.
 In China, only 38% of China's urban wastewater is treated, and although 91% of China's industrial waste water is treated, it still releases extensive toxins into the water supply.

 The amount of possible wastewater treatment can also be compromised by the networks required to bring the wastewater to the treatment plants.
 It is estimated that 15% of China's wastewater treatment facilities are not being used to capacity due to a limited pipe network to collect and transport wastewater.
 In São Paulo, Brazil, a lack of sanitation infrastructure results in the pollution of the majority of its water supply and forces the city to import over 50% of its water from outside watersheds.
 Polluted water increases a developing country's operating costs, as lower quality water is more expensive to treat.
 In Brazil, polluted water from the Guarapiranga Reservoir costs $0.43 per m^{3} to treat to usable quality, compared to only $0.10 per m^{3} for water coming from the Cantareira Mountains.

 Managing water safety

 To address water scarcity, organizations have focused on increasing the supply of fresh water, mitigating its demand, and enabling reuse and recycling.

 Clean water plans

-According to the WHO, consistent access to a safe drinking-water supply is attainable by establishing a system of WSPs, or Water Safety Plans, which determine the quality of water supply's to ensure they are safe for consumption.
+According to the WHO, consistent access to a safe drinking-water supply is attainable by establishing a system of WSPs, or Water Safety Plans, which determine the quality of water supplies to ensure they are safe for consumption.
 The Water Safety Plan Manual, published in 2009 by the WHO and the International Water Association, offers guidance to water utilities (or similar entities) as they develop WSPs.
-This manual provides information to help water utilities assess their water system, develop monitoring systems and procedures, manage their plan, carry out periodic review of the WSP, and to review the WSP following an incident.
+This manual provides information to help water utilities assess their water systems, develop monitoring systems and procedures, manage their plans, carry out periodic reviews of the WSP, and to review the WSPs following incidents.
 The WSP manual also includes three case studies drawn from WSP initiatives in three countries/regions.